Steiner-254/aws-reStart/Week 4/Day3.md

 ## Network Mapping
 - Attackers can use it to find out which devices and hosts are present in the network.

+## What is network architecture hardening?
+- Network architecture hardening increases the security of a network through design improvements.
+-